 A summary of the adopted background pollutant concentrations for the project are presented in Table 15.
-The concentrations adopted for the project are considered conservative.
+The 70th percentile concentrations adopted for the project are considered conservative.
 The background pollutant concentration for any given hour or day during operation of the project is likely to be much lower than those presented here.
-As such the addition of these to incremental project emissions can be viewed as a worst case and quite unlikely to occur.